AmirSTORMic/PiFocus/README.md

   * [GCurFit.py](https://github.com/AmirSTORMic/PiFocus/master/GCurFit.py): To analyse the acquired datasets on the Autofocus system in the advanced lab.

 ## Dependencies
+Manage to get the MAX5216 SPI DAC to work with my Raspberry Pi.
+`sudo apt-get install i2c-tools`
+`pip3 install adafruit-blinka`
+`sudo pip3 install adafruit-circuitpython-mcp4725`

+Change the config file with: `sudo nano /boot/config.txt` and add the following lines to the end:
+`dtparam=i2c_arm=on
+dtparam=i2c1=on `
+exit with ctrl-x and save with y.

+Next need to enable the camera and I2C interface.
+Go to the Raspberry Pi terminal and type:
+`sudo raspi-config` Then go to the interfacing options.
+Enable the camera and I2C.
+# If you want to detect the DAC to make sure it is connected.
+Run in the Raspberry Pi terminal:
+`sudo i2cdetect -y 1`

 In the Raspberry Pi terminal, run the following commands.

 `pip3 install opencv-python`